-Myth!
 Heart disease affects the heart.
 Colon cancer affects the colon.
 Autoimmune disorders affect the immune system.
-Brain disorders (i.e. mental illness, addiction) affect the brain.
+Brain disorders (i.e. mental illness, addiction, brain cancer, dementia, Parkinson’s, Alzheimer’s, etc.) affect the brain.

 3. All sociopaths are dangerous.

-The term “sociopath” (or psychopath) is frequently associated with serial killers.
-The reality is that you probably know a sociopath and he/she isn’t a murderer.
+The term ‘sociopath’ (or psychopath) is frequently associated with serial killers.
+The reality is that you probably know a sociopath and they aren’t a murderer.

-All the willpower in the world won’t help someone “overcome” heart disease.
-And it doesn’t work that way with mental illness either.
+All the willpower in the world will not help someone overcome heart disease.
+And it does not work that way with mental illness either.

 5. Addiction is a choice.

 Furthermore, once a person develops a substance use disorder, physiological and structural changes in the brain dissolve the element of choice.
 The brain misinterprets a craving for drugs or alcohol.
 (Remember the last time you experienced extreme thirst?
-That’s what it’s like to be addicted to something.)
+That is what it is like to be addicted to something.)

 Having a substance use disorder is miserable, lonely, and shameful.
-No one would choose that.
+No one chooses that.